PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/ambition_rant.md

 The lack of ambition or short sightedness seems to be a common theme in university and some internet circles and I would even go as far as saying that some people cultivate a cult of mediocrity where the defining mindset is "never do anything to improve your skills" and trying to do anything else is met with discouragement and cheeky jokes.
 I wonder if someone "trying to be different" is the problem.

-I took a distributed systems course around two semesters ago, distributed systems have been my main interest for some time now, having watched [MIT 6.824: Distributed systems](), saying my expectations for the course were high does not make it justice.
-I was expecting we would read papers such as [Time, Clocks, and the Ordering of Events in a Distributed System](), [The Chubby lock service for loosely-coupled distributed systems](), [Paxos made simple](), [In Search of an Understandable Consensus Algorithm](), [Bigtable: A Distributed Storage System for Structured Data](), [Dynamo: Amazon’s Highly Available Key-value Store]() , talk about them and implement at least basic versions of some of them.
+I took a distributed systems course around two semesters ago, distributed systems have been my main interest for some time now, having watched [MIT 6.824: Distributed systems], saying my expectations for the course were high does not make it justice.
+I was expecting we would read papers such as [Time, Clocks, and the Ordering of Events in a Distributed System], [The Chubby lock service for loosely-coupled distributed systems], [Paxos made simple], [In Search of an Understandable Consensus Algorithm], [Bigtable: A Distributed Storage System for Structured Data], [Dynamo: Amazon’s Highly Available Key-value Store] , talk about them and implement at least basic versions of some of them.

-We ended up just reading a few chapters from a [book](distributed-systems-book) about distributed systems and playing with some basic AWS services.
+We ended up just reading a few chapters from a [book](https://www.distributed-systems.net/index.php/books/ds4/) about distributed systems and playing with some basic AWS services.
 I complained about such things many times in random conversations, telling people that courses should require more, they usually reply with "most people would not pass the course if we did that".

 Unfortunately, credentialism is strong to a point where some people are so disconnected from reality that they may think obviously false statements such as "having a degree makes someone a senior engineer" could make sense.
 Seems like people are under the impression that passing a course is enough or worse, they may think that passing a course is the point.